 Instead, KCL chose to establish a range of specialized master’s programs in fields such as entrepreneurship and marketing.

 Such degrees at growing at a rapid rate.
-According to AACSB International, enrolments to specialized US programs had nearly doubled between 2006-16.
-In comparison, enrolments to MBAs plunged by 20 percent in the same period.
+According to AACSB International, enrollments to specialized US programs had nearly doubled between 2006-16.
+In comparison, enrollments to MBAs plunged by 20 percent in the same period.